-2. Course Outline (Course Topics)
+2. Course Outline:

-- 1. Characteristics and management of Japanese rivers. - 2.
-Characteristics of flood flows. - 3.
-Hydorograph propagation of water level and discharge in flood flows. - 4.
-Flow resistance in rivers with compound channels. - 5.
-Prediction method of flow resistance in compound channels. - 6.
-Effects of channel vegetations on flood propagation. - 7.
-Quasi-two -dimensional analysis of flood flows in rivers with vegetations. - 8.
-Relationship between dimensionless width, depth and discharge in rivers - Learning from natural rivers - 9.
-Channel design harmonizing the flood control and river environment. - 10.
-Flood flow behavior in dam reservoirs. - 11.
-Flows and bed variations in channels -Ishikari River case - 12.
-Hi-i river diversion channel design from viewpoints of flow and bed variation. - 13.
-Design method of Watarase retarding basin in Tone river system - 14.
-Design method of Consolidation Work in the Shinano River - 15.
-Summary of "Flood Hydraulics and River Channel Design" - 3 Grading
+- 1. Characteristics and management of Japanese rivers (1) - 2.
+Characteristics and management of Japanese rivers (2) - 3.
+Characteristics of flood flows (1) - 4.
+Characteristics of flood flows (2) - 5.
+Hydrograph propagation of water level and discharge in flood (1) - 6.
+Hydrograph propagation of water level and discharge in flood (2) - 7.
+Flow resistance in rivers with compound channels - 8.
+Prediction method of flow resistance in compound channels - 9.
+Effects of channel vegetations on flood propagation - 10.
+Quasi-two -dimensional analysis of flood flows in rivers with vegetations - 11.
+Learning from natural rivers-Relationship between dimensionless width, depth and discharge in rivers - 12.
+Channel design harmonizing the flood control and river environment (1) - 13.
+Channel design harmonizing the flood control and river environment (2) - 14.
+Hi-i river diversion channel design from viewpoints of flow and bed variation - 15.
+Summary of "Flood Hydraulics and River Channel Design"